Francisco La Mantía

 Francisco Andrés La Mantia Pipaón is a Venezuelan professional footballer who plays as a midfielder for Caracas FC.

 Club career

 In February 2023 he signed with Lithuanian club Riteriai.
-On 3 March 2023 he made debut in A Lyga against FA Šiauliai.
+On 3 March 2023 he made his debut in A Lyga against FA Šiauliai.

 On 6 June 2023 he scored in A Lyga match against FK Kauno Žalgiris (match ended 1:1).

 On 16 November 2023 was announced, that player left Riteriai Club.